soulwing/cas-extension/README.md

 Once the CAS subsystem has been added to your Wildfly configuration, it is not necessary to reload (e.g. using the CLI) or restart Wildfly in order to change the CAS configuration.
-See [Avoiding the Need to Reload/Restart] for more information.
+See [Avoiding the Need to Reload/Restart] (#avoiding-the-need-to-reload-restart) for more information.

 CAS Configuration Profiles